 - Cooperate with any investigation of alleged harassment by providing any/all information requested by the department concerning the matter under investigation

 - Actively support and participate in the Department’s efforts to prevent sexual harassment.

 - Managers and supervisors have a responsibility to act promptly and affirmatively when they observe behavior that violates this policy and/or when they receive complaints of sexual harassment.
 Managers and supervisors are encouraged to seek information and guidance from the Sexual Harassment Officers.
 In addition, managers and supervisors are required to immediately report any sexual harassment complaint received, whether written or oral, to a designated Sexual Harassment Officer.

 - The Sexual Harassment Officer will keep a complete record of all complaints, their supporting documentation and their resolution in files separate from official personnel files.

 - The Sexual Harassment Officers should be prepared to advise employees on their rights to access any of the above complaint procedures.

-For questions about the policy or complaint, please contact:
+For questions about the policy or procedures, please contact:

 For questions about Training, please contact: